Ferdousi33/Supervised_Model_Selection_for_Risk_Scoring/README.md

 # Supervised_Model_Selection_for_Risk_Scoring

 ## Overview
 This project applies supervised machine learning techniques to predict risk-scores from clinical features.
 It compares multiple models, points out contributing features, calculates risk score and provides visualization for performance and interpretability of the model.
+This is the used [dataset](

 ## Methods